Your Guide to the Cannabis Lexicon – from A to Zig-Zag!

 A bud is another word typically used to describe the flower of a matured female (or mother) marijuana plant.
 They are the nuggets that you take off the plant, grind up, and smoke.
 The buds are the part of the marijuana plant that contains cannabinoids (see cannabinoid definition below) including THC, CBD, CBG, THCV.

 Most commonly known as CBD, cannabidiol is a non-psychoactive agent in cannabis, and is one of over 60 cannabinoids found in a marijuana plant.
 CBD is famous among patients for its robust medical benefits, and can help treat nausea, cancer, arthritis, seizures, pain, and many other debilitating medical conditions.
 CBD has absolutely no psychoactive properties, and is popular with patients who seek the medical benefits of marijuana but not the associated “high”.
 Cannabidiol extracted from a marijuana plant and can be manufactured into a wide range of medications including oils, topicals, and tinctures.
 There are some CBD dominant strains that contain small levels of THC, which greatly reduces the psychoactive effects of THC when ingested.
+Curious to dive deeper into the nuances of CBD oil?
+Check out our article on CBD Oil: The Challenge of Terpene Extraction.

 Cannabinoids are chemical compounds found in the cannabis plant which have a variety of physical and mental and health benefits.
 Cannabinoids are a class of compounds that react with the brain’s cannabinoid receptors within cells that represses neurotransmitter release.
 Tetrahydrocannabinol (or THC) is the most popular cannabinoid due to the euphoric and psychoactive effects (or the “high”).
 Most health benefits of marijuana are associated with the cannabidiol cannabinoid, also known as CBD.
 THC dominant products are often enhanced with CBD to give patients more potent medicinal benefits.